 This licensing model is suitable for Corporate Intranet environments that have many developers deploying to fewer licensed servers.
 More than 30 developers?
 Ask us about our Site License.

-A developer license is required for each developer contributing code to a licensed project.
-Licenses are not required for developers only building licensed projects or only consuming ServiceStack Services.
+A developer license is required for each developer contributing .NET code to a project that references ServiceStack binaries (inc. transitive references).
+Licenses are not required for developers only building projects or only consuming ServiceStack Services.

 Indie licenses can only be purchased by an individual or a company with 10 or less total employees (excl non-profits) using their own funds, i.e. they can not be purchased (in any form) or reimbursed by any other company.